mindiweik/learning-time/README.md

 *I am a total "newb" who is just trying to learn about new things that interest me!
 Please excuse any incorrect use of terms or language that may arise over time while I learn.
 I intend to cite and link whenever possible.*

+### March 4, 2020
+Moving on to the next section I completed the first half (2 out of 4) of the "Responsive Web Design Principles" section of the [freecodecamp.org](https://www.freecodecamp.org/learn) **Responsive Web Design Certificate** series.
+I have encountered media queries and responsive images, but it was great to actually learn more about how they operate.

+Additionally, I spent some time researching options for me to make more progress on learning programming and all of the general basics one should know to be better prepared.
+The Harvard edX [CS50's Introduction to Computer Science](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/course/) course comes highly recommended from multiple sources I found.
+I intend to start this in conjunction with the freeCodeCamp resources.

 ### March 3, 2020
 Today I pushed forward through the "Applied Accessibility" section of the [freecodecamp.org](https://www.freecodecamp.org/learn) **Responsive Web Design Certificate** series and completed the rest of this series (parts 7-22).